MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 * **Data source credentials**: This setting shows the inputs that have been configured for the specific streaming dataflow.

-* **Enhanced compute engine settings**: Streaming dataflows need the enhanced compute engine to provide real-time visuals, so this setting is unavailable and turned on by default.
+* **Enhanced compute engine settings**: Streaming dataflows need the enhanced compute engine to provide real-time visuals, so this setting is turned on by default and can't be changed.

 * **Retention duration**: This setting is specific to streaming dataflows.
 Here you can define how long you want to keep real-time data to visualize in reports.
 Historical data is saved by default in Azure Blob Storage.
 This setting is specific to the real-time side of your data (hot storage).
 The minimum value here is 1 day or 24 hours.